eerie-cosmos/Eerie-cosmos.github.io/Projects.md

 **Institution:** AASTMT
 **Project type:** Bachelor’s thesis

-### Research question
-How can a teen-sized humanoid platform be modeled and controlled to produce coordinated, dynamically informed biped legged locomotion?

-### Context
-The project focused on the modeling and control of a RoboCup teen-sized humanoid robot, with attention to articulated-body kinematics, gait generation, motion planning, and stability-aware control.
+This thesis focused on the modelling and control of a RoboCup teen-sized humanoid robot, with emphasis on articulated-body kinematics, gait generation, and stability-aware locomotion.
+The project originated from an early interest in human-like embodied systems for operation in environments that are hazardous, difficult to access, or otherwise constrained for direct human presence, and it remains foundational to my later research interests in robotics perception, control, and embodied intelligence.

-### Contribution
-The work included forward and inverse kinematics, joint-trajectory generation, ZMP-based gait generation, state-space control design, model-predictive control concepts, multibody simulation, and ROS/Gazebo integration path with MATLAB’s ROS toolbox.
-Final hardware validation was limited by pandemic laboratory restrictions, whereas the modeling and control workflow was fully developed.
+The work included forward and inverse kinematics, joint-trajectory generation, ZMP-based gait planning, state-space control design, model-predictive-control concepts, multibody simulation, and a ROS/Gazebo integration path using MATLAB’s robotics and ROS toolboxes.
+Particular attention was given to physically meaningful modelling choices, including embodiment, balance, support constraints, and the relationship between kinematic structure and dynamically informed walking behaviour.

-### Methods and tools
-- Forward and inverse kinematics
-- Joint-trajectory generation
-- ZMP-based gait planning
-- State-space and Model-predictive control
+Although final hardware validation was limited by pandemic-related laboratory restrictions, the modelling, control, and simulation workflow was developed in full.
+The project established a strong foundation in embodiment-aware robot design and locomotion control, and it continues to inform my interest in systems where geometric or dynamical structure provides the backbone and learning-based components refine the aspects that are difficult to specify from first principles.

-- MATLAB, Simulink, Simscape Multibodies, Robotics Toolbox, ROS Toolbox, ROS/Gazebo
+**Methods and tools:** Forward and inverse kinematics, joint-trajectory generation, ZMP-based gait planning, state-space control, model-predictive control, MATLAB, Simulink, Simscape Multibody, Robotics Toolbox, ROS Toolbox, and ROS/Gazebo.

-### Outcome
-The project established a complete articulated-control workflow and provided strong foundations in embodiment-aware robot modeling and locomotion control.

-### Research relevance
-It connects perception-oriented work with full-body robotic control and supports later interests in locomotion, planning, and environment-aware robot behavior.

-### Code and data
-Project source code is not publicly released.
+**Code and data:** Project source code is not publicly released.
 A concise technical summary and visual documentation are provided instead.

 ---